Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Conclusion

 \section{Conclusion}

-In this paper, a novel model-based optimization approach is proposed to find a safe and optimal discriminating input, which guarantees the distinction amongst multiple affine models with uncontrolled inputs and noise.
-This approach improves on a previous robust optimization formulation that turned out to be a feasible but conservative solution, and more importantly, completely removes a technical assumption that was needed for optimality; thus, the proposed approach is optimal, but at the cost of increased computational complexity.
+In this paper, a novel model-based optimization approach is proposed to find a safe and optimal discriminating input, which guarantees the distinction among multiple affine models with uncontrolled inputs and noise.
+This approach improves on a previous robust optimization formulation that turned out to be a feasible but conservative solution at the cost of increased computational complexity.
 The new active model discrimination problem can be recast as a bilevel optimization problem and subsequently as a tractable MILP problem with SOS-1 constraints.
-To illustrate the efficacy of this framework, we successfully applied the proposed active model discrimination approach to the problem of intention identification of other human-driven or autonomous vehicles in scenarios of intersection crossings and lane changing.
+To illustrate the efficiency of this framework, we successfully applied the proposed active model discrimination approach to the problem of intention identification of other human-driven or autonomous vehicles in scenarios of intersection crossings and lane changing. {In the future, we plan to develop methodologies to learn intention models from data and then apply the proposed active model discrimination approach to distinguish the learned intention models.}